kaungyeehein/KoK-s-Note/K-Note/Cloud/PCDE.md

 		- nam-eur-asia1 (Iowa/Belgium/Taiwan)
 	- 1 node per 2 TB of data (Monitor to keep under 65% CPU usage)

-Note: Need to do lab for Read Replica

 ---

 #### 2.2 Estimating Costs